-- \ Constitutes less than 1% of our outstanding shares. - (1) All of our shares (including shares held by directors and members of senior management) have identical voting rights. - (2) In accordance with Rule 13d-3 under the Exchange Act, the number of shares and the percentages shown for individual persons or groups include any ordinary shares underlying stock options held by such person or group that were exercisable within 60 days of February 1, 2015 and that are also reflected in the column titled "Stratasys stock options Number held Exercisable within 60 days."
-Further in keeping with such Rule 13d-3, the computation of percentage ownership is based upon 52,102,594 ordinary shares outstanding at February 15, 2016, plus such number of ordinary shares as such person (but not any other person or group) had the right to receive upon the exercise of stock options within 60 days thereof. - (3) For a description of Stratasys' stock option plans, please see "Stock Option and Share Incentive Plans" in this Item below.
-All options granted under such plans have been granted without payment of any cash consideration therefore by the grantees thereof. - (4) Each stock option is exercisable for one ordinary share. - (5) Includes 196,294 ordinary shares owned of record by Mr. Crump's wife. - (6) Includes 40,750 ordinary shares held jointly by Mr. Fierko and his wife. - (7) Includes 255 ordinary shares held by Ms. Patir's husband. - (8) Mr. Desheh served as an external director of our company throughout the year ended December 31, 2015.
-His term has subsequently expired, on February 25, 2016, and he has elected not to be nominated for re-election. - (9) Because each of Messrs.
-Simha, Claman, Dilian, Jacoby and Yalon beneficially owns less than 1% of our outstanding ordinary shares and his beneficial ownership has not previously been disclosed to our shareholders or otherwise made public, it is being omitted from this annual report pursuant to an allowance provided by the SEC's Form 20-F.
+- Constitutes less than 1% of our outstanding shares. - (1) All of our shares (including shares held by directors and members of senior management) have identical voting rights. - (2) In accordance with Rule 13d-3 under the Exchange Act, the number of shares and the percentages shown for individual persons or groups include any ordinary shares underlying stock options held by such person or group that were exercisable within 60 days of February 14, 2017 and that are also reflected in the column titled "Stratasys stock options Number held Exercisable within 60 days."
+Further in keeping with such Rule 13d-3, the computation of percentage ownership is based upon 52,695,671 ordinary shares outstanding at February 14, 2017, plus such number of ordinary shares as such person (but not any other person or group) had the right to receive upon the exercise of stock options within 60 days thereof. - (3) For a description of Stratasys' stock option plans, please see "Stock Option and Share Incentive Plans" in this Item below.
+All options granted under such plans have been granted without payment of any cash consideration therefor by the grantees thereof. - (4) Each stock option is exercisable for one ordinary share. - (5) Includes 176,294 ordinary shares owned of record by Mr. Crump's wife. - (6) Mr. Desheh served as an external director of our company from the start of 2016 until February 25, 2016, when his term expired.
+He elected not to be nominated for re-election at our 2016 annual general meeting of shareholders. - (7) Includes 24,375 ordinary shares held by Mr. Fierko's wife. - (8) Mr. Schweiter served as a director of our company from the start of 2016 until our 2016 annual general meeting of shareholders in May 2016.
+He elected not to be nominated for re-election at that meeting. - (9) Because each of Messrs.
+Simha, Claman, Dilian, Jacoby and Yalon beneficially owns less than 1% of our outstanding ordinary shares and his beneficial ownership has not previously been disclosed to our shareholders or otherwise made public, it is being omitted from this annual report pursuant to an allowance provided by the SEC's Form 20-F. - (10) Each of Messrs.
+Simha, Claman, Dilian and Jacoby ceased his employment for our company over the course of (or, in the case of Mr. Simha, at the conclusion of) 2016.